 Advance your career and learn to manage evolving systems with your technology management master’s degree

 Shape the future of technology today.
 East Carolina University’s Master of Science in Technology Management program is designed to help you thrive in this growing field, teaching you management principles and building your creative problem-solving skills for technology-driven industries and businesses.
-Our master of technology management program provides instruction in advanced technology, management, and leadership concepts to meet the needs of our rapidly changing technological global economy.
+Our MS in Technology Management program provides instruction in advanced technology, management, and leadership concepts to meet the needs of our rapidly changing technological global economy.

 With ECU’s technology management master’s degree you can transform your past experience and education into a highly sought-after degree to meet your professional goals.
 Graduate prepared to secure upper-level positions in the fields of quality, manufacturing, distribution and logistics, automation, and production planning.

 Earn your MS in Technology Management degree online without sacrificing your personal life or career.
 For more than 30 years, we’ve offered our technology management degree in a remote format—proving a long track record of providing students quality and convenient curriculum.

 Why earn a Master of Science in Technology Management degree at East Carolina University?

 Our master of technology management degree is a longstanding online program that has been continually upgraded over the past several decades to meet the needs of busy working professionals, helping them gain a competitive edge in the job market.
 In affordable, online courses, you’ll examine complex business situations and conduct applied research in professional settings through statistical analytical concepts.

 Immerse yourself in applied industry projects with a heavy focus on service-based learning.

 Learn from tenured faculty with extensive industry experience and active research agendas.